Home - Electrical equipment

 • hygiene – do not cause allergic reactions;

-• protect from external negative factors at the workplace: overalls must be moisture or chemical resistant, non-flammable and / or windproof - it depends on the environment in which the employee will work;
+• protect from external negative factors in the workplace: workwear must be moisture or chemical resistant, non-flammable and/or windproof - depends on the environment in which the employee will work;

-• convenience - do not hinder movement, work clothes to be light;
+• convenience – do not restrict movement, workwear should be light;

 • aesthetics;